ABOUT CAPERNAUM

 What is your role at Capernaum?

-I am an occupational therapist at Franklin Center, Spectrum High School, and I provide home-based services.
+I am an occupational therapist at Franklin Center and Spectrum High School, and I provide home-based services.
 I am also the Executive Director at Capernaum, which requires me to wear many hats each week to help therapists serve kids and families.

 Why did you choose to become a therapist?

-The OT field kept presenting itself to me in different ways, and each time I was more and more interested.
+The OT field kept presenting itself to me in different ways, and each time I became more interested.
 My mother-in-law is a pediatric OT, and she really encouraged me to go for it.
 She made it look so fun!

 Share a favorite story while working at Capernaum.